novuhq/novu/docs/docs/overview/architecture.md

 The trigger should only be responsible to let the system know that something happened, but not entirely where and when the message will be delivered.

-## Communication Engine
+## Communication API

 This is the unit that is responsible for reading the configurations of the templates, finding the relevant channels, locating the providers, and doing the heavy lifting of sending the notifications.
 All logical rules such as priority, timing, channel selection, and others are managed by the engine.

-## Template and Provider Stores
+## Template and Integration Stores

-Responsible for storing the configurations of all the providers and templates during runtime.
-Currently, they are loaded at bootup and stored in-memory.
-In the future, they will be persisted in a database.
+Responsible for storing the configurations of all the providers and templates during the runtime of the API.

-Each store exposes an interface to query the different providers or templates to be used by the engine later.